CNMABC/Project-1/README.md

 ![](images/game-greta-1.png.png)

 <h2>Wins</h2>
-Creating the 3 functions of starting, restarting and end of game had many components within them .
+Creating the 3 functions of starting, restarting and end of game had many components within them.
 It was key to ensure all elements moved in sync but through making sure my code was clean and my variable names were clear I was able to overcome this issue with ease.

 ``` javascript